APA-Technology-Division/urban-and-regional-planning-resources/resource_pages/VendorDataResources.md

 # Vendor Data Resources
-Vendors that can provided purchased data for a variety of uses.
+Vendors that can provide purchased or licensed data for a variety of uses.

 ---